A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 The staple food is steamed sticky rice, which is eaten by hand and the most famous Lao dish is larb (ລາບ; pronounced lap) which you can also see on this picture.
 It is a spicy mixture of marinated meat or fish with different herbs and spices.
 Another popular Lao dish is spicy green papaya salad.
 Galangal (a tropical rhizomatous spice, similar to ginger), lemongrass, and fish sauce are important ingredients of most Lao dishes.

 Rice, more precisely sticky rice is the staple food of the Lao people.
 In fact, the Lao eat more sticky rice than any other people in the world.
 Besides breakfast, lunch and dinner Lao people eat several little snacks during the day.
 Rice often accompanies their meals.
 In this picture you can see several sorts of rice sold at the morning market in Luang Prabang.

 Curious food 1

-The Lao cuisine is very delicious!
-However sometimes the Lao people eat food which we would consider as weird :) In this picture you can see curry chicken feet and sticky rice.
-Even if you don't believe it some of the german students were so courageous and tried them.
+Lao cuisine is absolutely delicious!
+However, sometimes the Lao people eat food which we would shrink from eating :) In this picture you can see curry chicken feet and sticky rice.
+Even if you don't believe it some of us German volunteers were were curious enough to try them.